karinlj/boozang-thelab/README.md

 ## Description

 Frontend platform built with React.js for learning test automation and the Boozang tool.
+Mock backend with json-server.
 Version 2.

 ## Installation